Sustainable Architecture and Construction Education Logo and Brand

 • Deliverables

-Logo and brand identity, social media templates, education sub-branding
+Organizational brand identity system, logo system, social media templates, and education program sub-branding

 • Client